hacksu/flutter-app-lesson/README.md

 ## Dart: It is normal

 I'm assuming most of you have at least a little programming experience, for one thing because it's the end of the semester and taking CS1 is like bootcamp, and for another thing because the weather is warm now and if you were normal you'd be playing outside.
-We can run Dart code online by going to https://dartpad.dev; let's look at the "Hello World" example they have there.
+We can run Dart code online by going to https://dartpad.dev.
+Let's look at the "Hello World" example they have there.

 ```dart
 void main() {